addiscode/PyNumReader/README.md

 PyNumReader
 ===========

-Native python extension module in C++ for reading numbers
+Native python number reader extension module in C++

 You need to install python-dev and necessary utils to build this extension on your machine